odan/odan.github.io/donate.md

 Please note: The e-mail delivery can take up to 12 hours.
 If you have not received your ebook, please check your junk mail folder.

+If you don't have PayPal, you can also buy this eBook in my [Ko-fi Shop](https://www.ko-fi.com/s/5f182b4b22).